-Pelikan introduced what is called the differentiated piston in 1929, this is where the thread mechanism has the internal part turn faster than the knob at the end of the pen.
-Allows a smooth fast draw of ink.
-For those who have a Pelikan piston pen in their collection, the smoothness and dependability of action is one of the hallmark characteristics of Pelikan pens.
+Pelikan introduced the differentiated piston in 1929.
+This is a piston where the thread mechanism has an internal part that turns faster than the amount of turn of the knob at the end of the pen.
+The Pelikan piston pen has a smoothness of feel and has a long track record of being dependle.

-In terms of the M800, it came out in 1987 as part of the company's launch into the premium pen market.
+In terms of the M800, it was issued in 1987 as part of the company's launch into the premium pen market.
 After going into receivership in 1982, being taken over by the Swiss Company, Condorport in 1984, and then in 1996 Goodace of Malaysia became the majority stockholder.
 The M400 was re-launched in 1982, after basically not being in production since 1970.
-It was a hit.
+The M800 was a hit.

 The limited number M800 Tortoiseshell is available in Fine, Medium and Broad nib style.
 I ordered mine with a broad nib and it is a very smooth writing pen.
 In addition to the fountain pen, Pelikan will be producing a Roller ball and Ball point pen, again in limited numbers.